-- a) A brief CV for all key personnel that the RADF grant will pay for (no longer than one A4 page per person) and written confirmation of their participation (for Organisations just the artistic/creative director).
-The purpose of this is to enable the assessors to determine the quality and suitability of personnel involved.
-CVs more than one A4 page may not be fully read by the assessors. - b) A minimum of one (1) and up to three (3) letters of support which includes the contact details of the author. - c) Copies of insurances and licenses as relevant to your project. - d) Copies of quotes to support your budget. - e) Complete a risk plan outlining potential risks to your project and how you plan to minimise these. - f) Complete a plan outlining how you will deliver your project in line with Covid 19 safety standards. - g) If your project is planned to take place on Council land or in a Council venue, provide copy approvals from Council.
-If your project is an event planned on Council land or in a Council venue please provide a copy of your Event Management Plan. - h) For proposals involving Aboriginal people and/or Torres Strait Islanders, evidence you have followed required protocols to obtain support and confirmation of involvement from the relevant communities and organisations.
+- Bank account details - Copies of insurances and licenses as relevant to your project. - Complete a risk plan outlining potential risks to your project and how you plan to minimise these. - Complete a plan outlining how you will deliver your project in line with Covid 19 safety standards. - If your project is planned to take place on Council land or in a Council venue, provide copy approvals from Council.
+If your project is an event planned on Council land or in a Council venue please provide a copy of your Event Management Plan. - For proposals involving Aboriginal people and/or Torres Strait Islanders, evidence you have followed required protocols to obtain support and confirmation of involvement from the relevant communities and organisations.

-Project Budget
+Project budget